elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/functions.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> It is a good practice to minimize the use of global variables.
 Modern code has few or no global variables.</div><br />
   <div><strong>Technical Response:</strong> It is a good practice to minimize the use of global variables.
-Modern code has few or no global variables.
-Most variables reside in their functions.
-Sometimes though, they can be useful to store project-level data.<br /><br />
+Modern code has few or no global variables, and most variables reside in their functions.
+Sometimes though, they can be helpful to store project-level data.<br /><br />
   </div>
   </div>
 </details>

 ---

-### Explain, how a parameter is used in functions.
+### Explain how you use parameters in functions?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Parameters (function arguments) are used to pass arbitrary data to functions.
+  <div><strong>Interview Response:</strong> We use parameters (function arguments) to pass arbitrary data to functions.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />